All You Need Is ...

 - 4 tubs Betty Crocker™ Indulgent Chocolate Fudge Icing

 - 300 g mixed chocolates and sweets

-Our fun chocolate piñata cake recipe will make an impression at any celebration.
-Hidden inside are colourful sweets and chocolates, creating a wonderful surprise once cut into!
-A great idea for a kid’s birthday party.
+Our fun chocolate piñata cake recipe will make an impression at any Christmas celebration.
+Hidden inside are colourful sweets and chocolates, creating a wonderful surprise once cut into.
+Our Pinata Surprise Cake is a great idea for a kid’s birthday party or any Christmas party!

 Preheat your oven to 180°C (160°C for fan assisted ovens) / Gas Mark 4.